Step 1. Determine Organizational Eligibility

 Component organizations have further criteria to meet, in addition to the 15 general PSO certification requirements [see Patient Safety Rule Section 3.102(c)].
 Essentially, there must be a firewall between the component organization and the parent organization so that:

 - Protected information is maintained separately from the parent organization

 - The workforce of the component PSO does not make unauthorized disclosures to the parent organization or anyone who works there

 - The pursuit of the mission of the PSO cannot create a conflict of interest for the parent organization.

 Examples of organizations include divisions of state hospital associations and medical societies.
 There are additional restrictions and limitations if the organization seeking listing is a component of an entity that is ineligible or performs tasks of an ineligible entity.
-If these limitations apply, PSO Progam before submitting certifications for initial listing.
+If these limitations apply, contact the PSO Program before submitting certifications for initial listing.